JetBrains/Qodana/topics/native-mode.md

 [Install Qodana CLI](Quick-start.topic#quickstart-run-using-cli) on the machine where you plan to run %instance%.

-Starting from the version 2023.3 of %instance%, the sanity inspection will report in case the `qodana.yaml` file containing the `bootstrap` option is missing in your project directory.
-The [`bootstrap`](before-running-qodana.md) option should contain instructions for building the project.
+Starting from the version 2023.3 of %instance%, the sanity inspection will report in case the `qodana.yaml` file containing the `bootstrap` key is missing in your project directory.
+The [`bootstrap`](before-running-qodana.md) key should contain instructions for building the project.
 If you do not wish to build the project, disable this inspection using the `--disable-sanity` option, add this inspection to a [baseline](baseline.topic), or create the `qodana.yaml` file that will contain the `ide: QDNET` configuration.